 - A pathergy test diagnoses Behçet’s disease.
 In this test, a needle pricks the skin, and sometimes a small amount of saline solution may be injected.
 The test is positive if a red bump or ulcer develops after 2 days.

-- Coronary angiography looks at your blood vessels for damage, inflammation, blockages, or aneurysms.
+- CT coronary angiography looks at your blood vessels for damage, signs of inflammation, blockages, or aneurysms.

-- Positron electron tomography (PET) scan, a type of nuclear scan, detects inflammation in the blood vessels.
+- Positron electron tomography (PET) scan, a type of nuclear scan, detects narrowing and damage in the blood vessels.

-- Ultrasound looks for signs of inflammation in your blood vessels or organs.
+- Ultrasound looks for signs of narrowing and damage in your blood vessels or organs.

 - Urinalysis checks for kidney damage.